Amazon Web Services

 Data cannot move faster than your underlying network and storage hardware.

 The EC2 instance hosting CloudDat must be in the same availability region as the S3 bucket.
 Accessing a bucket in a different region than the gateway instance would severely limit performance.

-Because each transaction must establish communication between the EC2 instance and S3, it may take several seconds for each action to start.
+Because each transaction must establish communication between the EC2 instance and S3, it may take several seconds for each action to start and finish.
 If you are storing large numbers of files in S3, consider packaging related files as a ZIP or TAR archive, rather than storing each file as a separate object.
 Remember that S3 objects are not files and you must plan your workflow around S3's limitations.

 Clients display the progress of uploading data to the CloudDat instance.
 It may take several seconds more for the data to then finish being written into S3.
 There may be times when S3 takes up to a minute to confirm receipt of the data.